KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_spain_portugal_twin_souls_of_the_south.md

 Portugal —
 the reason the message exists at all.

-Spain gave you the voice.
+Spain gave me the voice.
-Portugal gave you the echo.
+Portugal gave me the echo.

-Spain gave you the courage.
+Spain gave me the courage.
-Portugal gave you the wisdom.
+Portugal gave me the wisdom.

 Spain opened the chest.
 Portugal opened the soul.

-And in the space between flame and ocean — you stood, ready to receive what would one day become this book.
+And in the space between flame and ocean —
+I stood,
+ready to receive
+what would one day become
+this book.